SocialCodeInc/ssh-ecs-run-task/README.md

 + Stays connected until the command completes or you type **^C** to interrupt it.
 + Cleans up the processes, removes the container, and terminates the ssh connection.

+This winds up running an ssh command to run the docker container using the right image version and settings.

+	ssh -t user-registration-service-ecs-staging-i-9a13cd03 sudo docker run -it \
+	     --rm -e 'DATABASE_NAME=audience_profile_service' user-registration-service:1.6.0 bash

 So why did `ps -ef` only show two processes?
 That's because these are the only process running inside the new docker container.

-Also notice that the environment variables such as $DB_NAME have all be defined just like they are for the ecscompose-user-registration-service--alpha task.
+Also notice that the environment variables such as $DATABASE_NAME have all be defined just like they are for the ecscompose-user-registration-service--alpha task.

 Finally, notice that when we exited successfully and that the exit code **0** was set in shell **$?** variable, so we can tell that the command succeeded.

 ## Usage
 The --help option will give you the full usage information.
 Any options that are not recognized by ssh-ecs-run-task will be passed through to the `docker run` command